Blood is a liquid tissue. Suspended in the watery plasma are seven types of cells and cell fragments.

-Thus RBCs are terminally differentiated; that is, they can never divide.
-They live about 120 days and then are ingested by phagocytic cells in the liver and spleen.
+RBCs are terminally differentiated; that is, they can never divide.
+They live about 120 days and then are ingested by phagocytic macrophages (called Kupffer cells) in the liver and spleen.
 Most of the iron in their hemoglobin is reclaimed for reuse.
 The remainder of the heme portion of the molecule is degraded into bile pigments and excreted by the liver.
 Some 3 million RBCs die and are scavenged by the liver each second.

 Red blood cells are responsible for the transport of oxygen and carbon dioxide.

 - two alpha (α) chains of 141 amino acids and

 - two beta (β) chains of 146 amino acids

 - To each of these is attached the prosthetic group heme.

 - There is one atom of iron at the center of each heme.
 [View]

 - One molecule of oxygen can bind to each heme.

 - Under the conditions of lower temperature, higher pH, and increased oxygen pressure in the capillaries of the lungs, the reaction proceeds to the right.
 The purple-red deoxygenated hemoglobin of the venous blood becomes the bright-red oxyhemoglobin of the arterial blood.

 - Under the conditions of higher temperature, lower pH, and lower oxygen pressure in the tissues, the reverse reaction is promoted and oxyhemoglobin gives up its oxygen.